 The Net Investment Income Tax

-There once was a time when investment income was not subject to Medicare tax but that changed with the Affordable Care Act, too.
-A Medicare contribution tax of 3.8 percent now additionally applies to "unearned income"—that which is received from investments, such as interest or dividends, rather than from wages or salaries paid in compensation for labor.
+A Medicare contribution tax of 3.8% now additionally applies to "unearned income"—that which is received from investments, such as interest or dividends, rather than from wages or salaries paid in compensation for labor or self-employment income.
 This tax is called the Net Investment Income Tax (NIIT).

-Tax-exempt interest income is exempt from this tax as well, as are withdrawals from certain retirement plans and life insurance proceeds.
-But required minimum distributions taken from traditional IRAs, 401(k) plans, or 403(b) plans are included in your modified adjusted gross income (MAGI) and this can be an important distinction.
+Tax-exempt interest income is exempt from this tax, as are withdrawals from certain retirement plans and life insurance proceeds.
+But required minimum distributions (RMDs) taken from traditional IRAs, 401(k) plans, or 403(b) plans are included in your modified adjusted gross income (MAGI) and this can be an important distinction.

-The 3.8 percent rate applies to the lesser of your net investment income or your MAGI over a threshold amount.
-As of 2018, the threshold amounts are:
+The 3.8% rate applies to the lesser of your net investment income or your MAGI over a threshold amount.
+As of 2020, the threshold amounts are:

-For most taxpayers, your modified adjusted gross income or MAGI is the same as your AGI, but if you're unsure, consult with a tax professional.
+Most taxpayers will find that their MAGIs are the same as their AGIs, but consult with a tax professional if you're unsure.
 Your MAGI adds certain deductions back to your AGI.

-Many taxpayers only have to deal with that first 2.9 percent flat rate tax.
-But all told, you could end up paying more than just this small percentage to Medicare if you're a high earner with investment income, although the Additional Medicare tax and the NIIT actually tax two separate forms of income.
+Many taxpayers only have to deal with that first 2.9% flat rate tax, but you could end up paying more than this percentage to Medicare if you're a high earner with investment income.